Our regular groups and activities

-Tea, Toast and Talk continues into its second year.
+Tea, Toast and Talk in the main church building, Thursdays, 10:00 - 11:30.
 We have a regular attendance of 13-16 people each week.
-We’ve been blessed to have the children from Springfield Nursery visiting several times.
+We’ve been blessed to have the children from Springfield Nursery visiting several times. (contact Vicki Cooper)

-There is a Gentlemen’s Walk every month.
-A group that has been going for a number of years and has gradually grown over time.
-The walks are fairly gentle (in the region of 4-5 miles in distance) and the main aim is for social purposes and fitness.
+There is a Gentlemen’s Walk normally on the first Thursday of every month.
+The group that has been going for a number of years and has gradually grown over time.
+The walks are fairly gentle (in the region of 4-5 miles in distance) and the main aim is for convivial social purposes and fitness.
 There is a good mix of church members and men with and without church connections.
-After each walk there is a social activity which can range from soup and a chat at a member’s home or a visit to a pub or tea room for refreshments.
+After each walk there is a social activity which can range from soup and a chat at a member’s home or a visit to a pub or tea room for refreshments. (contact Ivan Taylor)

 A team from St John’s has led a Marriage Preparation group using “Marriage by Design” for couples marrying at St John’s or St Andrew’s during the year.
-The couples attending were very complimentary about the ‘specialness’ of the day, the lovely food and ambience.
+Couples attending are very complimentary about the ‘specialness’ of the day, the lovely food and ambience. (contact Jan & Joy Wright)

 The Churchyard is now closed for burials and maintained by High Peak Borough Council.
 There is a Garden of Remembrance offering a focus for families the relatives of whom have had permission to scatter their ashes.
 There is also one Commonwealth War Grave for which the Wargraves Commission recently erected a plaque at the church gates to commemorate the WW1centenary.